1. Consider the following code snippet

 d) Shorthand expression

 Explanation: The functions defined in this way behave exactly like functions defined with curly braces and the return keyword.
+The above code makes the expression short and reduces the line of code.

 2. Consider the following code snippet